honey303/assignment/README.md

 kubectl get nodes
 ```

 *Note: In the above example I haven't specified the networking components like netowrk cidr or the vpc and subnets to use with the cluster.
-We can alternatively pass them as parameters to kops cli while creating the cluster.
+We can alternatively pass them as parameters to kops cli command while creating the cluster.
 For Eg.*

 ```
 sudo kops create cluster \